JLW-7/JLW-7/README.md

 ---

 <p align="center">
-  Show some 💙 by giving a ⭐ to my repositories or dropping a follow.
+  Show some 💙 by giving a ⭐ to my repositories or dropping a follow!
 </p>